jcolicchio/node_clientserver/README.md

 ##### /html/client/GateKeeperClient.js
 * **Boilerplate**
 * This is boilerplate code to connect to the GateKeeper, developers probably won't have to mess with this much
+* Usage of GateKeeperClient automatically adds/manages jQuery UI for displaying servers, with optional type filter

 ## /html/server
 * This is the directory for code that's shared between client and server